domdechiera/zerodaily/data/blog/2025-04-08-microsoft-zero-day.md

 - Access sensitive data
 - Bypass security controls

-### Who is Affected by CVE-2025-29824?
+## Who is Affected by CVE-2025-29824?

-The vulnerability affects all supported versions of Windows, including:[^1]
+The vulnerability affects all supported versions of Windows, including:

 - Windows 10
 - Windows 11